For you created my inmost being;

 Every birth is a wondrous miracle, and when that sweet little one is linked to you forever, you experience an awesome emotion that never goes away, not even after the baby grows up and becomes independent.

-Psalm 139 calls on us to press on, to hang on, and to trust God for the journey ahead, for ourselves as well as for our children.
+Psalm 139 calls us to press on, to hang on, and to trust God for the journey ahead, for ourselves as well as for our children.

-But surely we will wrestle with the whys and hows of our baby’s condition.
+But surely, we will wrestle with the why’s and how’s of our baby’s condition.

-We might be filled with guilt, wondering if we have done something wrong to cause it.
-Or, we might shake our fists at God, blaming Him for allowing this to happen.
+We might be filled with guilt, wondering if we had done something wrong to cause it.

-After all, He had seen the unformed substance of our baby.
-So why is He being so unfair to our child?
-We might also be overwhelmed by anxiety and worry, as congenital issues do not occur alone: our baby may struggle with a host of other health problems or may have to undergo one surgical procedure after another.
+We might also be overwhelmed by anxiety and worry, as congenital issues do not occur alone—our baby may struggle with a host of other health problems, or may have to undergo one surgical procedure after another.To walk through this journey fraught with challenges, we need hope.
+And that’s where we have to ask ourselves: “Where does our hope lie?”

 When Dara Fell Sick